tailwarden/frontend-challenge/README.md

 ### Submission

-Create a new repo into your favorite git platform (GitHub, Gitlab, etc) with a README file containing list of instructions to run the project.
+Create a new repo into your favorite git platform (GitHub, Gitlab, etc) with a README file containing a list of instructions to run the project.
+Bonus points if you deploy your solution.

-After you've finished, you can share the repository URL with us.
+Once you are finished, you can share the repository URL with us.

 ### Review

 After you delivered the completed assignment to us, we will review it as soon as we can, generally within 48 hours. **We pay special attention to:**

-- [ ] Coding skills (testable code, usage of HTML & CSS properly)
+- [ ] Code organization & good code splitting
-- [ ] Adopting a component-based structure with a clean modern look.
+- [ ] Declarative and explicit naming for files, functions, consts etc
-- [ ] Code organization (modularity, dependencies between modules, naming, etc)
+- [ ] Adopting a component-based structure with Storybook
-- [ ] Overall code quality (edge cases, usage of tools, performance, best practices)
+- [ ] Overall code quality

-### Good luck,
+### Good luck! 🚀